gerth2/gerth2.github.io/_drafts/vonneumann.md

 This whole blog post, we've been discussing how to made a digital device which can perform general purpose computation.
 This isn't to say that general purpose computers are the be-all, end-all of computation.
 Indeed, the ability to be programmed brings overhead with it.
 In the fetch/decode/execute cycle, fetch and decode are both only present because the processor has to figure out _what_ it is supposed to be doing at runtime, in addition to actually doing it.

-For this reason, when bleeding edge speed or absolutely minimal power consumption is required, it _sometimes_ still makes sense to give up the ability to be programmed to gain that speed or efficency.
+For this reason, when bleeding edge speed or absolutely minimal power consumption is required, it _sometimes_ still makes sense to give up the ability to be programmed to gain that speed or efficiency.
 Digital Devices can still be custom designed to fit a very specific purpose.
 These are often called _Application Specific Integrated Circuits_ (ASIC's).

 Common applications include video/audio processing, computer networking devices, and scientific research equipment.